 - strong analytical ability

-- planning skills in order to work out what the business needs
+- investigative and planning skills to identify what the business needs

 - excellent interpersonal and relationship management skills, with the ability to work collaboratively with internal and external teams

-- numeracy skills in order to analyse facts and figures
+- numeracy skills for analysing facts and figures

 - the ability to lead and motivate a team